DayoOliyide/ShopTill/README.md

 - Limes are 15p each, but are available in a "three for the price two" offer

 ## Pre-requisite
-You need at least Java 7 installed on your system
+You need Java 8 installed on your system

 ## Installing